-This policy is non-cancelable for any reason.
-The premium on this policy is not refundable for any reason including the payment prior to maturity of the Obligations.
+This Policy is non-cancellable for any reason.
+The premium on this Policy is not refundable for any reason, including the payment of the Bonds prior to their maturity.
+This Policy does not insure against loss of any prepayment premium which may at any time be payable with respect to any Bond.